History of union busting in the United States: Strikebreaking and union busting, 1948–1959

-Post-1960s
+In 1959, the state of North Carolina passed a law banning collective bargaining by all government workers.

+Strikebreaking and union busting, 1960–2000

 There is little evidence that employers availed themselves of anti-union services during the 1960s or the early 1970s.
-However, under a new reading of the Landrum-Griffin Act, the Department of Labor took action against consulting agencies related to filing of required reports in only three cases after 1966, and between 1968 and 1974 it filed no actions at all.
+However, under a new reading of the Landrum-Griffin Act, the U.S. Department of Labor took action against consulting agencies related to filing of required reports in only three cases after 1966, and between 1968 and 1974 it filed no actions at all.
 By the late 1970s, consulting agencies had stopped filing reports.

 The 1970s and 1980s were an altogether more hostile political and economic climate for organized labor.
-Meanwhile, a new multi-billion dollar union buster industry, using industrial psychologists, lawyers, and strike management experts, proved skilled at sidestepping requirements of both the National Labor Relations Act and Landrum-Griffin in the war against labor unions.
+Meanwhile, a new multi-billion dollar union buster industry, using industrial psychologists, lawyers, and strike management experts, proved skilled at sidestepping requirements of both the National Labor Relations Act (NLRA) and Landrum-Griffin in the war against labor unions.
 In the 1970s the number of consultants, and the scope and sophistication of their activities, increased substantially.
-As the numbers of consultants increased, the numbers of unions suffering NLRB setbacks also increased.
+As the numbers of consultants increased, the numbers of unions suffering National Labor Relations Board (NLRB) setbacks also increased.
 Labor's percentage of election wins slipped from 57 percent to 46 percent.
 The number of union decertification elections tripled, with a 73 percent loss rate for unions.
-The political environment has included the National Labor Relations Board and the U.S. Department of Labor failing to enforce the law against companies that repeatedly violate labor law.

 Labor relations consulting firms began providing seminars on union avoidance strategies in the 1970s.
 Agencies moved from subverting unions to screening out union sympathizers during hiring, indoctrinating workforces, and propagandizing against unions.

+In August 1981, the Professional Air Traffic Controllers Organization (PATCO) went on strike seeking better pay and working conditions, among other issues.
+When the striking workers refused to obey a court order to return to work, President Ronald Reagan ordered the Federal Aviation Administration to fire all 11,345 strikers and hire strikebreakers to replace them.
+While approximately 500 PATCO members were rehired, the vast majority of striking workers were permanently banned from federal employment.
+In October 1981, PATCO was decertified as a union by the Federal Labor Relations Authority.
+According to Steve Early of The Boston Globe, "PATCO's destruction ushered in a decade of lost strikes and lockouts, triggered by management demands for pay and benefit givebacks that continue to this day in a wide range of industries."

 By the mid-1980s, Congress had investigated, but failed to regulate, abuses by labor relations consulting firms.
 Meanwhile, while some anti-union employers continued to rely upon the tactics of persuasion and manipulation, other besieged firms launched blatantly aggressive anti-union campaigns.
 At the dawn of the 21st Century, methods of union busting have recalled similar tactics from the dawn of the 20th Century.
-The political environment has included the National Labor Relations Board and the U.S. Department of Labor failing to enforce the labor law against companies that repeatedly violate it.
+The political environment has included the NLRB and the Department of Labor failing to enforce the labor law against companies that repeatedly violate it.